Six operations on dg enhancements of derived categories of sheaves: Dg k -enriched functorial factorizations

-\begin{remark} In most of our applications of Theorem~\ref{t:existence-enriched-functorial-fact}, $\ulms{M}$ is some category $\ul\C(\mathcal{A})$ of complexes in an abelian $\kk$-category, the weak equivalences of the considered model structure on $\ms{M}=\C(\mathcal{A})$ are the quasi-equivalences, and the cofibrations and trivial cofibrations are obviously stable under all shifts.
-In this case the functor $\iCone$ maps any morphism to a quasi-isomorphism.
+\begin{remark} In most of our applications of Theorem~\ref{t:existence-enriched-functorial-fact}, $\ulms{M}$ is some category $\ul\C(\mathcal{A})$ of complexes in an abelian $\kk$-category $\mathcal{A}$ with $\mathscr{U}$-small $\Hom$-sets, the weak equivalences of the considered model structure on $\ms{M}=\C(\mathcal{A})$ are the quasi-isomorphisms, and the cofibrations and trivial cofibrations are obviously stable under all shifts.
+In this case the functor $\iCone$ maps any morphism to a quasi-isomorphism because it maps any object to a contractible and hence acyclic object.
 Therefore it is enough to check that the cofibrations are stable under the functor $\iCone(-)$.
 In Lemma~\ref{l:cone-ii-trivial-cofibration} we give a criterion ensuring this condition. \end{remark}

+Note that the notion of a Grothendieck abelian category depends on a universe: a Grothendieck abelian category with respect to the universe $\mathscr{U}$ has $\mathscr{U}$-small Hom-sets, has $\mathscr{U}$-small coproducts, and all $\mathscr{U}$-small filtered colimits are exact.

-\begin{lemma} Let $\mathcal{A}$ be a Grothendieck abelian category and let a model structure on $\C(\mathcal{A})$ be given turning it into a model category whose weak equivalences are the quasi-isomorphisms.
+\begin{lemma} Let $\mathcal{A}$ be a Grothendieck abelian category (with respect to the universe $\mathscr{U}$) and let a model structure on $\C(\mathcal{A})$ be given turning it into a model category whose weak equivalences are the quasi-isomorphisms.
 Assume that the cofibrant objects are stable under all shifts and that a morphism is a cofibration if and only if it is a monomorphism with cofibrant cokernel (resp.\ a degreewise split monomorphism with cofibrant cokernel).
 Then $\iCone$ maps cofibrations to trivial cofibrations. \end{lemma}

 \begin{proof} Let $i \colon A \ra B$ be a cofibration.
 The obvious commutative diagram

 induces a morphism

 Since $i$ is a monomorphism we have $B \;\subsqcup{A}\; \iCone(A) = \Cone(i)$.
 We obtain the factorization